-The equipments installed on lines and substations are static in nature and do not generate any fumes or waste materials.
-However, detailed specification with respect to equipment design and substation sewage design has been included in tender document to avoid any incidence of land and water contamination.
+The equipments installed on lines are static in nature and do not generate any fumes or waste materials.
+However, detailed specification with respect to equipment design has been included in tender document to avoid any incidence of land and water contamination.
 Apart from this, solid waste like packing materials, cables, aluminium conductor, sand, aggregate material, cements and steel generated during construction is carefully handled and removed from site.